-Technique is the movements that make music come out of an instrument.
+Technique is the collection of movements that make music come out of an ʻukulele.
 They’re the physical interactions that facilitate notes.

-Unfortunately, this vitally important aspect of playing isn’t taught very often (how many other books on technique have you seen?).
-Whether you’re a Youtube learner or in a prestigious music program, odds are the focus of your lessons are on notes and chords, NOT how to play them.
+Unfortunately, this vitally important aspect of playing isn’t taught very often.
+Whether you’re a student of Youtube or studying in a prestigious music program, odds are good that the focus of your lessons are on notes and chords, NOT how best to play them.

-In Left Hand Technique For ʻUkulele I will you show you the path to polishing your technique and truly being able to express your playing well.
+In Left Hand Technique For ʻUkulele I show you the path to polishing your technique and truly being able to express your playing well.

-Containing almost 60 pages, Left Hand Technique For ʻUkulele is full of almost every bit of knowledge I posses about the left hand.
-It’s a large subject, but vitally important to any uke player since it impacts every single note.
+Containing 64 pages, Left Hand Technique For ʻUkulele is a comprehensive guide to all the ways your fretting hand touches the neck.
+It’s a large subject, but super important to any uke player since it impacts every single note.